tenseoverflow/circumpunct/README.md

 ## Pull requests
 - Once you finish this, please submit a pull request by forking the repo and modifying index.html.
-- Add an &lt;li&gt; tag with a link to your website and/or your rss feed
+- Add a link to your website and/or your rss feed following the same convention as previous entries
 - Please include a description of where someone could find the logo
 - If you don't add a description, your pr will be closed